Manuel Córdova-Rios: Curare extract for export

+During the 20th century, medical use of the plant extract curare had continued to increase, causing a noticeable rise in its commercial market.
+The Astoria Company's next assignment for Córdova was curare.
+He was particularly qualified to find the source plants and produce an extract of fine quality.
+He chose the foothills of the Andes, a region known as cejas de la montaña (eyebrows of the mountain).
+By this time he sometimes flew by airplane to remote sites.
+An associate introduced him to a local Lamisto tribe.
+Here his ability to speak Quechua was key in recruiting workers.
+A curare camp was soon functioning, with well-ventilated fireplaces carved out from a stream bank of clay.
+Careful instructions were given as to the vine: its color, age, and freshness.
+Because scorpions were regularly found hiding in holes of the vine, the men called it madre de alacrán (mother of scorpions).
+An ASAP order for 200 kilograms was shipped in about three weeks.
+In reply the quality of this curare was rated excellent and a new order for 500 kilos made.
+Production continued on and off, fitting the seasonal availability of the Lamisto workers; Chazutinos were also involved.
+Eventually a synthetic substitute was developed which, when made commercially available, began to close the market for the plant product.
+"The last batch of curare extract that I made was finished in November 1965".

 Later recognition

 His abilities as a healer had been demonstrated in the large number of people who had received successful cures, and in the subsequent steady demand for his medical services.
 Public recognition accumulated gradually.
 Eventually his patients included members of the elite, i.e., generals, admirals, a judge, a surgeon, an ambassador, and a former President of Peru.
 He was offered the position of Director of Medical Services by PetrolPeru, the state oil company, which he declined.
 Similarly declined: Professor of Medical Botany at the University of San Marcos in Lima.
 During what were Córdova's last years, a visitor to his home in Iquitos found him surprisingly fit in appearance, writing later that "he looked sixty, except for cataract-clouded eyes".
 On his 91st birthday he passed on.